openeventdata/mordecai/README.md

     search over Geonames in Elasticsearch
 - methods with the `_feature` prefix are internal methods for calculating country picking features from text.

+`batch_geoparse` is an experimental endpoint that takes in a list of documents, batch processes them, and returns a corresponding list of lists.
+It currently around twice as fast as `geoparse`.

 Tests
 -----